 SEO is often overlooked and considered the last step when it comes to content creation, which is ill-advised.

-As a strategy, including SEO from the beginning helps you manage your expectations and set achievable goals, but to accomplish this, there needs to be room for adjustments (sometimes many) made along the way.
+As a strategy, including SEO from the beginning helps you manage your expectations and set achievable goals.
+However, to accomplish this, there needs to be room for adjustments (sometimes many) made along the way.

-Reach out to us at Argos Multilingual and ask about our International SEO offer as part of our Creative Services portfolio.
+Reach out to us at Argos Multilingual and ask about our international SEO services as part of our creative services portfolio.
 As a translation and localization company driven by quality in everything we do, we'll work closely with you to develop a leading SEO strategy for your company.